coderforlife/three4g.wdl/README.md

 ### Install Xtext

-Install Xtext into your Eclipse IDE via the [Xtext update site](http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/).
+Install Xtext into your Eclipse IDE via the [Xtext update site](http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/) or the Eclipse Marketplace.

+Eclipse 3.8 (Indigo) and Xtext 2.3.1 is needed.

 ### Get the projects